 Hard to obey

-Throughout the song, Perry contrasts how one is expected to behave, especially within committed relationships or your faith, with the desire to break free and live out impulses, only to discover after doing so that they actually enjoyed it, which leads the mind to “My head gets so confused.”
+Throughout the song, Perry contrasts how one is expected to behave, especially within committed relationships or one’s faith, with the desire to break free from one’s own box.
+Only to discover, after stepping outside those boundaries, that the experience was enjoyed.
+Resulting in a head that “gets so confused.”

 Us girls, we are so magical